Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Proposed Approach

 Since social capital serves as an identity-related consensus resource, followers should assign it to content creators without paying transaction fees.
 Therefore, creators cover fees via delegated meta-transactions (i.e., ERC-4337~\cite{ERC4337}).

-\subsubsection{\textbf{Penalization.}}
+\subsubsection{\textbf{Penalization}}

-To enhance protocol's safety (and finality), validators attest every block.
+To enhance the protocol's safety (and finality), validators attest every block.
 Failures or malicious actions should be penalized.
-We propose several options for penalization: \begin{compactenum} \item Returns of social capital to original endorsers and temporarily banning offenders from consensus and receiving endorsements, with severity-based scaling. \item Temporal adjustment of the creator’s scaling function by a multiplicative constant or to a steeper one (e.g., $\sqrt{\text{active SC}}\rightarrow \frac{1}{c}\sqrt{\text{active SC}}$ or $\sqrt[\leftroot{-1}\uproot{2}\scriptstyle 3]{\text{active SC}}$). \item Increasing endorsement fees, i.e., fees for accepting social capital. \end{compactenum}
+We propose several options for penalization: \begin{compactenum} \item Return of social capital to original endorsers and temporarily banning offenders from consensus and receiving endorsements, with severity-based scaling. \item Adjustment (temporary) of the creator’s scaling function by a multiplicative constant or to a steeper root (e.g., $\sqrt{\text{active SC}}\rightarrow \frac{1}{c}\sqrt{\text{active SC}}$ or $\sqrt[\leftroot{-1}\uproot{2}\scriptstyle 3]{\text{active SC}}$). \item Increasing endorsement fees, i.e., fees for accepting social capital. \end{compactenum}

-We adopt the second penalization strategy: \textit{modifying the creator's scaling function} (either via a multiplicative constant or by switching to a steeper root) because it limits collateral damage to the attacker's followers (e.g., endorsement revocation or fee increase).
+We adopt the second penalization strategy: \textit{modifying the creator's scaling function} (either via a multiplicative constant or by switching to a steeper root) because it imposes a non-negligible economic penalty that scales with the creator’s current stake and the severity of the violation while still preserving the total amount of delegated social capital in the system.

+An argument might arise about the effectiveness of such penalizations, predominantly in an environment where a malicious creator could simply transition onto another PoSC platform.
+This situation is later discussed in \autoref{sec:discussion:slashing}.